codalbin/laravel/README.md

+### Update Course 6 : N+1 ###
+Reduce the number of queries by making advance requests.
+Imported a package to visualize the number of queries.

 ### Update Course 5 : use Factory + Eloquent Relationship + Seeder ###
 Now I can generate random articles in my blog (title, date, author, slug and text are random) Still 1 problem : text doesn't generate in english but I don't try how to fix it